If you have any questions not answered below our would like more information, please contact our undergraduate admissions secretary Miss Liz Fotherby:

 Do you teach Clinical Psychology as part of your degree?

 Yes.
-There is an optional module in Clinical Psychology in the third year, taught by current Clinical Psychologists from the Clinical Psychology Unit located just next door to the department.
+There are two optional modules in Clinical Psychology in the third year, taught by current Clinical Psychologists from the Clinical Psychology Unit located just next door to the department.
 Several other modules in our course touch on this area of psychology.

 Do you offer work placements?